vinay-jain-1/berkeley_car_sales/README.md

             - the features: 'year', 'manufacturer', 'model', 'condition', 'cylinders', 'fuel', 'odometer', 'title_status', 'transmission', 'type', 'paint_color', 'state', 'region', and the age-odometer interaction AND
             - the target variable 'price'.
         - It implies that the feature engineering efforts and model selection were effective in representing the factors that influence used car prices.
-    - **RMSE=5207.59**: Considering that the used car prices were in the range of $0 (minimum) to $57K (max) -- after taking out the outliers, an RMSE of 5207 would indicate the predictions are within $5.2K of the actual prices.
+    - **RMSE=5207.59**: Considering that the used car prices were in the range of $0 (minimum) to $57K (max) -- after taking out the outliers, an RMSE of 5207 would indicate the predictions are within $5.2K of the actual prices (since RMSE is in the same units as the target variable- price).
 So while its not particularly bad, the model has room for improvement.
-    - **MSE=2.711907e+07**: Similar considerations as RMSE.
+    - **MSE=2.711907e+07**: Similar considerations as RMSE but with a more heavier penalty for larger errors as it is a squared value metric.
     - **Linear Regression model** did slightly better than Ridge based model (with winning alpha of 0.01).
 Linear had RMSE of 5207.597766, whereas Ridge had RMSE of 5215.112490.
     - Here is how the two models did (Model Performance Comparison):